This post may contain affiliate links

 DIY Fuzz Machine Pedal Kit

 Fuzz pedals are very fun to use, and they are even more fun to build!
+If you want to know how to build a fuzz pedal, then this kit is a good place to start.
 The Fuzz Machine kit is a germanium-based fuzz pedal with a raunchy, 70’s sound.
+Overall, it is a simple fuzz circuit to build.
 The kit includes all of the parts you will need to build the pedal, however you will need to buy your own wire and knobs.
 This kit also allows you to experiment with different transistors to customize the sound of the pedal (germanium transistors are included, but you can use your own germanium or silicon transistors)!
 This is definitely a cool fuzz pedal kit to put together!

 DIY Delay Pedal Kit

 We love delay pedals.
-In fact, we wrote about the best delay pedals here.
+In fact, we wrote about the best delay pedals.
 Chances are, you already have a delay pedal in your collection.
-However, a DIY delay pedal can be a very fun pedal to build, and it could make a great addition to your pedalboard (having two delay pedals rules).
-This DIY Delay Pedal kit includes all of the necessary parts and components needed to build the pedal, and even includes a pre-drilled and custom designed aluminum enclosure.
+However, a DIY delay pedal can be a very fun pedal to build, and it could make a great addition to your pedalboard (having two delay pedals is fun).
+This DIY Delay Pedal kit includes all of the necessary parts and components needed to build the pedal and even includes a pre-drilled and custom-designed aluminum enclosure.
 This is definitely an interesting delay pedal kit that you should check out!

 There are also a lot of wonderful online stores that supply their own DIY effect pedal kits!
 Here are a few you should check out!